Struggling to get to your bearings with Red Dead Redemption 2? Then keep reading for some top tips and tricks to get ahead.

 Choose toggle to run in the options

 There’s only so much tapping X/A we can manage.
-Red Dead Redemption 2 expects you to exert yourself to make Arthur run, but there’s a toggle in the options that you should definitely switch on.
+Red Dead Redemption 2 expects you to exert yourself to make Arthur run, but there’s a toggle in the options that you should switch on.
 Toggle to run changes it so you only have to press it once to break into a run.
 It will change your life.

 Complete challenges to improve your attributes and get reinforced gear

-There are 90 challenges available to complete in Red Dead Redemption 2 and you can start completing them from the very start of the game.
+There are 90 challenges available to complete in Red Dead Redemption 2 and you can start completing them from the very beginning of the game.
 Once you’ve met the Trapper, you’ll be able to craft gear like the bear head hat, which looks cool but doesn’t boost your health or anything.

 What you really want is the reinforced gear which you can buy from a Gunsmith or, for the really good stuff, from the Trapper.